samuel-book/samuel_shap_paper_1/_sources/paper/6_appendix_md.md

 The NHS Health Research Authority decision tool [4] was used to confirm that ethical approval was not required to access the data.
 Data access was authorised by HQIP (reference HQIP303).

 Data was retrieved for 246,676 emergency stroke admissions to acute stroke teams in England and Wales between 2016 and 2018 (three full years).
+88,928 patients arrived within 4 hours of known stroke onset.

 [1] https://www.strokeaudit.org/